National Yang Ming Chiao Tung University: Research centers

+National Yang Ming Chiao Tung University has university-level and college-level research centers and R&D units.
+These include the following:

 Center for Healthy Longevity and Aging Sciences

-The Center for Healthy Longevity and Aging Sciences, formerly known as the Aging and Health Research Center, is a key research institute at National Yang Ming Chiao Tung University dedicated to addressing the challenges of an aging society.
-The center is led by Dr. Liang-Kung Chen, a renowned gerontology expert and the current Superintendent of Taipei Municipal Guandu Hospital.
+The Center for Healthy Longevity and Aging Sciences, formerly known as the Aging and Health Research Center, is a research institute at National Yang Ming Chiao Tung University dedicated to addressing the challenges of an aging society.
+The center is led by Dr. Liang-Kung Chen, a gerontology researcher affiliated with Taipei Municipal Guandu Hospital.

-Research Center on International Classification of Functioning, Disability and Health (ICF) and Assistive Technology (RICFAT)
+ICF and assistive technology

 Research Center on International Classification of Functioning, Disability and Health (ICF) and Assistive Technology (RICFAT) is a national-level assistive technology resource and promotion center established under the commission of Taiwan’s Ministry of Health and Welfare.
-The center organizes the annual “Assistive Technology for Life (ATLife),” which is currently the largest technology care exhibition in Taiwan.
+The center organizes the annual “Assistive Technology for Life (ATLife),” an exhibition of assistive technology and care services.

 Cancer and Immunology Research Center

 Originally established in 2000 as the Rong-Yang Genomics Research Center, a collaboration between Taipei Veterans General Hospital and the former National Yang-Ming University, it was one of the earliest genomics research centers in Taiwan.

-The center was founded following the announcement by the Rong-Yang team on May 8, 2000, of the successful sequencing of ten million base pairs on human chromosome 4—a landmark achievement in Taiwan's genomic research.
-In recent years, the center has gradually shifted its research focus toward cancer and immunology, becoming one of the most important collaborative research centers between National Yang Ming Chiao Tung University and Taipei Veterans General Hospital.
+The Rong-Yang team worked on sequencing human chromosome 4.
+In recent years, the center has gradually shifted its research focus toward cancer and immunology, continuing research collaboration between National Yang Ming Chiao Tung University and Taipei Veterans General Hospital.